mautic/api-library/README.md

 ## Mautic Setup
 The API must be enabled in Mautic.
 Within Mautic, go to the Configuration page (located in the Settings menu) and under API Settings enable
 Mautic's API.
-If you intend on using Basic Authentication, ensure you enable it.
+If you intend to use Basic Authentication, ensure you enable it.
 You can also choose which OAuth protocol to use here.
 After saving the configuration, go to the API Credentials page (located in the Settings menu) and create a new client.
 Enter the callback/redirect URI that the request will be sent from.
 Click Apply, then copy the Client ID and Client Secret to the application that will be using the API.

 ## Authorization